 The situation: The coach says, “You need to sit down and fill out these forms before you can play.”

 Your child can take the coach aside and say: “It may take me a little longer to read them.
-Can I work on it at home tonight, but still play today?”
+Can I work on it at home tonight, and still play today?”

 Your child can say to you: “Coach wouldn’t let me play today because I couldn’t get the forms filled out.
 Can you talk to him about it?”